 If your school has participated in the recent past, your school should receive a formal invitation letter from the School of Mathematics and Statistics, UNSW Sydney.

-If your school has not participated in the recent past but would like to participate this year, then please email our competition team.
+If your school has not participated in the recent past but would like to participate, then please email our competition team.

 For the latest updates follow us on Facebook.

 |TBC||Competition promotional materials posted to participating schools.|